Linguistics Courses

 Regular Offerings

 Language Sciences offers courses with the subject heading Linguistics.
-The following courses are offered on a regular basis (generally at least once per year).
-See the Upcoming Course Schedule for current and future schedules by semester.
+The following courses have been offered on a regular basis in recent years.
+Please note that future course offerings may vary: see the Upcoming Course Schedule for current and future schedules by semester.

 • Ling 101/301: Human Language/Introduction to Linguistics